Currency of Ecuador: History

 After Ecuador became "República del Ecuador" on June 28, 1835, the inscription (rev.) "EL ECUADOR EN COLOMBIA" was changed to "REPUBLICA DEL ECUADOR" (but the Colombian arms were retained).
 The minting of 1 and 2 escudo coins ceased because of an influx of counterfeits of these coins.
-In their place, President Vicente Rocafuerte authorized a media onza (4-escudo or doblón de a quatro).
+In their place, President Vicente Rocafuerte authorized a media onza (4-escudo or doblón de a cuatro).

 After more minting equipment was obtained from Chile and installed at Quito, the minting of onzas (8-escudo pieces) was authorized (February 1838).
 A 4-real coin was authorized October 8, 1841, with the same features as the other denominations, but with the added inscription "MORAL INDUSTRIA" around the circumference, making the coin more difficult to counterfeit.

 Poor quality and counterfeit coin from Colombia and Bolivia entered circulation in Ecuador, and the coins produced by the Quito mint had many flaws, so that currency standards were difficult to maintain.
 The use of merchant tokens became widespread.
 In an attempt to end the use of tokens, the government introduced a cuartillo (1/4 real) in 1842.
 The cuartillo was 333 fine and was called a calé (the name given in Spain to the 4-maravedí coin and which in Ecuador came to be applied to any small coin of low value).